 You will find that doing research on descendant lines is much easier now with all the records coming on line.
 It is certainly much easier than trying to find your ancestry lines before the 1800s.

 US census records started listing the names of individuals in 1850, and by 1880 the relationships of the household as well.
 Every 10 years a new census was completed, showing the composition of the family.
 New children will be added to the next census.
 Don't forget that there were children that were born and died between census decades and so their names wouldn't be noted on census records.

-The first time you look at a census record with the names of your ancestors, perhaps your grandmother as a young girl, is an exhilarating experience.
-The occupation of the head of household or older family members is listed.
-The birth places of their parents is also listed.
+The first time you look at a census record with the names of your ancestors, perhaps your grandmother as a young girl, it is an exhilarating experience.
+The occupations of the head of household or older family members are listed.
+The birth places of their parents are also listed.
 This can help where there are two families with very similar names to identify which one is really your family.
 Did you know that the census record even shows the street address and name of where they lived?
-Take some time and Google search on Google Maps for the house, and see what you can find.
+Take some time and search using Google Maps for the house, and see what you can find.